mark-watson/Java-AI-Book/manuscript/reasoning.md

 Here is a query that asks who has feathers:

-{linenos=off}
+{lang="prolog",linenos=off}
 ~~~~~~~~
     ?- feathers(X).
     X = brady
 ~~~~~~~~

 In this example through inference we have determined a new fact, that Brady has feathers because we know that Brady is a bird and we have the rule (or predicate) stating that all birds have feathers.
 Prolog is not strictly a pure logic programming language since the order in which rules (predicates) are defined changes the inference results.
-Prolog is a great language for some types of projects (I have used Prolog in both natural language processing and in planning projects).
-We will see that
-PowerLoom is considerably more flexible than Prolog but does have a steep learning curve.
+Prolog is a great language for some types of projects (I have used Prolog in both natural language processing and in planning systems).
+We will see that PowerLoom is considerably more flexible than Prolog but does have a steep learning curve.

 Description Logic deals with descriptions of concepts and how these descriptions define the domain of concepts.
 In terms used in object oriented programming languages: membership in a class is determined implicitly by the description of the object and not by explicitly stating something like “Brady is a member of the bird class.”
 Description logics divide statements into relations (historically referred to as TBox) and concepts (historically called ABox).
 We would say that a statement like “All birds have feathers” is stored in the TBox while a specific assertion like “Brady is a bird” is stored in the ABox.